shenbo18/MapReduce/Kmeans/README.md

 ### Implement Details
 #### Job Chaining
 We need to run a sequence of Hadoop jobs where the output of one job will be the input for the next one.
-There are multiple ways to do this and you are free to use any method you are comfortable with.
 One simple way to handle a such a multistage job is to configure the output path of the first job to be the input path of the second and so on.

 #### Cluster Initialization strategies